 Evaluation of past promotions

 In preparation for our retail promotion webinar, we spoke to nearly 30 retailers in the grocery, convenience, and health and beauty sectors.
 Of those retailers, 88% identified completed promotion analysis as a top pain point.
-Further, 81% want a better understanding of how well their promotions work, and 75% are not satisfied with the data they collect from their promotions.
+Further, 81% want a better understanding of how well their promotions perform, and 75% are not satisfied with the data they collect from them.

 We mentioned earlier that one-third of promotions fail to grow sales, and up to one-third generate losses.
-When it comes to an activity as prevalent, with the potential for such much impact – positive or negative – as promotions, the fact that almost 90% of retailers have limited or no actionable insights is staggering.
-Retailers need the ability to leverage analysis across all promotions for all products and locations to keep pace with their competition and drive customer experience.
+When it comes to an activity as prevalent and with the potential for such significant impact – positive or negative – as promotions, the fact that almost 90% of retailers have limited or no actionable insights is staggering.
+Retailers need the ability to leverage analysis across all promotions for all products and locations to keep pace with the competition and drive customer experience.

 Planning new promotions

 Of the retailers we surveyed about promotional pain points, 81% said they want to automate manual processes for planning, adjusting, and follow-up for promotions.
-Moving data from spreadsheets to other systems leads to issues with compatibility and increases data corruption and errors.
-Beyond being time-consuming, manual planning makes it difficult to sync with other systems containing much-needed information, such as product lead times or price shifts.
+Moving data from spreadsheets to other systems can lead to compatibility issues, increased data corruption, and errors.
+Beyond being time-consuming, manual planning makes it difficult to sync with other systems that contain critical information, such as product lead times or price shifts.

 Streamlining promotions (73%) and improving coordination between internal teams (66%) were top-ranking responses to which promotional pain points matter most.
-These goals are essential for success, but spreadsheets are not sufficient for the volume of data and complexity needed to achieve them.
+These goals are essential for success, but spreadsheets are not sufficient for the volume and complexity of data required to achieve them.
 For example, the complex statistical models required to understand impacts such as promotion uplift and cross-category effects are unsuitable for spreadsheets and need an automated system to process them efficiently and accurately.

 Supplier collaboration is another critical aspect of promotion planning.
-Consumer goods companies often have a deeper understanding of data and insights than their retail partners, so they become drivers of future promotions and offers.
+Consumer goods companies often have a deeper understanding of data and insights than their retail partners, making them drivers of future promotions and offers.
 Since their internal capabilities to analyze and optimize promotions are limited, retailers have little choice but to lean heavily on supplier recommendations.
 Improved analysis of promotions and streamlined planning can help retailers collaborate on equal terms with their suppliers as they both seek to improve sales and margins together.

 Proactive testing of promotion effectiveness

-Scenario testing has been a proven method for multiple functions in retail.
-Using a sandboxed environment that incorporates real-life data yields far more accuracy when estimating results than benchmarking alone.
-However, many retailers lack the tools to test upcoming promotions proactively and fall into a cycle of launching campaigns based on limited data from the previous year.
+Scenario testing is a proven method for multiple functions in retail.
+Using a sandboxed environment that incorporates real-world data yields far greater accuracy in estimating results than benchmarking alone.
+However, many retailers lack the tools to test upcoming promotions proactively and end up launching campaigns based on limited data from the previous year.

 In our research survey, 79% of retailers stated a need to improve their promotion types and parameters.
 Even so, the cycle of accepting previous promotions as “safer options” and running them repeatedly with minimal updates results in retailers copying around 95% of promotions year after year.